 Groundwater is one of Missouri's most abundant and important natural resources

-In many areas, groundwater provides nearly all of the water that is used for private and public water supply.
+In many areas, groundwater provides nearly all of the water used for private and public water supply.
 In other areas it mostly supplies rural residents and farm needs.
 The Missouri Department of Natural Resources has been monitoring groundwater levels throughout Missouri since the mid-1950s.
-Operated by the department's Water Resources Center, the network consists of 168 wells that vary from less than 30 feet deep to more than 1,800 feet deep.
+Operated by the department's Water Resources Center, the network consists of 150 wells (as of March 11, 2021) that vary from less than 30 feet deep to more than 1,800 feet deep.
 They monitor aquifers ranging from shallow, unconfined alluvial and glacial drift aquifers to deep confined bedrock aquifers.
 Some of these were constructed by the department specifically for measuring groundwater levels.
 Most, however, began as water supply wells whose use was later discontinued.
 They subsequently were loaned or donated to the department by cities, rural water districts, businesses or private individuals who no longer needed them for supplying water.

 The groundwater-level changes recorded at these installations are caused by many things; some natural and some man-induced.
 Naturally-occurring events that affect groundwater levels can include precipitation, changes in river stage, drought, earthquakes, barometric pressure changes, and tidal effects.
 Man-induced changes are generally caused by water wells producing large quantities of groundwater.

-A new addition to the website is the creation of strathydrographs for approximately 110 of the observation wells.
-These are downloadable graphics that combine well site subsurface geology, aquifer hydrogeology, well construction, earliest water level information, and long-term water level trend on a single illustration.
+Strathydrographs: Strathydrographs are available for approximately 110 observation wells.
+They are downloadable graphics that combine well site subsurface geology, aquifer hydrogeology, well construction, earliest water level information, and long-term water level trend on a single illustration.
 Strathydrographs provide a better understanding of what the water level data is showing and how it relates to the aquifer.